• Skip to primary navigation

 orange semolina cake topped with pistachios

-Semolina Cake (Rava Cake) topped with orange syrup made in Instant Pot or Pressure Cooker.
-An easy to make, fluffy and moist cake with the gorgeous orange flavor.
-This is a eggless cake perfect for vegetarians.
+Semolina Cake (Rava Cake) topped with an orange syrup made in Instant Pot or Pressure Cooker.
+It is an easy-to-make, fluffy, and moist cake with a gorgeous orange flavor.
+This is an eggless cake perfect for vegetarians.

 Carrot Kheer